NomadFlow

 cargo test

-Requirements: Rust toolchain, tmux, ttyd, git.
+Requirements: Rust toolchain, git.

 Mobile app